eternaItree/eternaItree.github.io/_posts/2022-04-02-Fuzzing-Like-A-Caveman-6.md

 This is good to know, we'll need our harness to be able to emulate an input file fairly well since objdump doesn't just read our file into a memory buffer in one shot or `mmap()` the input file.
 It is continuously reading from the file throughout the `strace` output.

 Since we don't have source code for the target, we're going to affect behavior by using an `LD_PRELOAD` shared object.
 By using an `LD_PRELOAD` shared object, we should be able to hook the wrapper functions around the syscalls that interact with our input file and change their behavior to suit our purposes.
-If you are unfamiliar with dynamic linking or `LD_PRELOAD`, this would be a good stopping point to go Google around for more information.
+If you are unfamiliar with dynamic linking or `LD_PRELOAD`, this would be a good stopping point to go Google around for more information [great starting point](https://tbrindus.ca/correct-ld-preload-hooking-libc/).
 For starters, let's just get a *Hello, World!* shared object loaded.

 We can utilize `gcc` [Function Attributes](https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html) to have our shared object execute code when it is loaded by the target by leveraging the `constructor` attribute.